top of page

 Is Pain Just Physical?

-Stress, trauma, and emotional overwhelm can significantly influence the way we experience pain.
-This is where the word psychosomatic comes in, though it’s often misused, or misunderstood.
+Pain is often seen as purely physical: something that happens in your body; your muscles, nerves, or organs.
+While that’s absolutely true, it's only part of the story.
+Stress, trauma, and emotional overwhelm can significantly influence how we experience pain.
+This is where the term psychosomatic comes in, though it’s often misused or misunderstood.
 At its root, it simply means that the body (soma) and mind (psyche) are connected; our physical experiences and our mental experiences are linked.

-You may have tried many different approaches already, and still find nothing helps, so it makes sense if there are parts of you that feel hopeless, or like trying anything is pointless.
-And yet, if you’re reading this, there is probably a part of you that is still looking for some relief.
+So where does that leave you?
+You may have tried many different approaches already and still find nothing helps.
+It makes sense if there are parts of you that feel hopeless or like trying anything is pointless.
+Yet, if you’re reading this, there is probably a part of you that is still looking for some relief.

 That’s where Internal Family Systems (IFS) may be able to offer you something different.